Make it a frightful fall to remember at these spooky sites in Hamilton, perfect for exploring on your next haunted day trip… if you dare.

 Visit if You Dare: Besides all this paranormal activity, Augusta Street is a go-to for pub lovers.
 Just some highlights include The Ship, famous for its burgers, craft beer and heated patio, and Odds Bar on the corner on James Street South, a casual sports bar co-owned by Arkells frontman Max Kerman.

-The Spooky Story: Once home to the prominent Gage family and current site of the annual Re-enactment of the Battle of Stoney Creek, you might spot the ghost of widow Mary Gage during a visit to Battlefield House — or just notice her moving objects around.
+The Spooky Story: Once home to the prominent Gage family, you might spot the ghost of widow Mary Gage during a visit to Battlefield House — or just notice her moving objects around.
 Her homestead was taken over by invading American forces during the War of 1812.

 Visit if You Dare: Explore and relax on the parkland surrounding the house and look up at the 100-foot-tall Battlefield Monument and moving Eagles Among Us sculpture.
 Nearby, visit the Devil’s Punchbowl, a deep multi-coloured gorge along the Niagara Escarpment.